espiem/Quartz/content/z_mechanics/PF2e Mechanics_1.5_09122024/Critical Hit_Fumble Deck/Critical Fumble Deck #15.md

 ---
 # Broken Weapon

 > Your weapon's current Hit Point are reduced to its Broken Threshold.
-If already [[Conditions/Broken|Broken]], the weapon takes 3d6 damage, ignoring Hardness.
+If already [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Broken|Broken]], the weapon takes 3d6 damage, ignoring Hardness.

 `Melee`

 # My Spleeny Bits!

-> You become [[Conditions/Wounded|Wounded 1]] or your wounded value increases by 1.
+> You become [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Wounded|Wounded 1]] or your wounded value increases by 1.

 `Ranged`

 # Frustration

-> You take a [[Other Effects/Effect_ -2 circumstance penalty to attack rolls|-2 circumstance penalty to attack rolls]] until the end of your next turn.
+> You take a [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Other Effects/Effect_ -2 circumstance penalty to attack rolls|-2 circumstance penalty to attack rolls]] until the end of your next turn.

 `Unarmed`